-Within Temptation’s 20 year journey has taken them from cult symphonic metal band to festival headliners.
-Their latest allbum., Resist, finds the Dutch outfit pushing their sound into bold new areas.
+Within Temptation’s journey has taken them from cult symphonic metal band to festival headliners.
+Their last album., Resist, found the Dutch outfit pushing their sound into bold new areas.
 We look back on the songs that have made them the band they are.

 Mother Earth (Mother Earth, 2000)

 This classic paean to the Big Green Lady is the track that introduced much of the world to Within Temptation, and it remains one of their hallmark anthems almost two decades later.
 Swaying synths swirl dramatically around stirring string sections, as Sharon Den Adel croons her way through a song so bombastic it could have been plucked straight out of something from the Lord Of The Rings soundtrack.
 Probably during a song about Ents.

 Ice Queen (Mother Earth, 2000)